 Enabling Queensland’s Hydrogen production and export opportunities report

-Queensland has the potential to be a significant producer of renewable hydrogen.
-The state has all the key ingredients - available land and water, world-class port infrastructure and resource potential within our renewable energy zones.
+Queensland has the potential to be a significant producer and exporter of renewable hydrogen.
+The state has available land and water, world-class port infrastructure, resource potential within our renewable energy zones, and proximity to markets in Asia and beyond.

 Our hydrogen future